 We set up a 20′ x 35′ enclosure with a large 15′ wide and 12′ tall opening.
 We can accommodate car and light truck bodies, frames, boat and utility trailers up to 20′ in length.
-We can also clean hulls on boats up to about 20′ in length.

 We have a 3 ton forklift and a 1/2 ton A-frame crane to assist in loading and unloading your project.

 We cannot do large transport trailers, dump trailers, dump trucks, large industrial equipment, or boat hulls with anti-foul paint.
 Please contact the shop and we can refer you to several companies in the area that can handle really large projects.

 An MMLJ DB500 with a 100kg media capacity that allows up to 1 hour of continuous operation.
 This is the same machine that can be seen on several TV shows, including Overhaulin’ and My Classic Car.
 We’ve hooked it up to a 185 CFM diesel compressor, so air delivery is not a problem!
 The blaster also has adjustable air pressure. so we can dial it down for more delicate projects.
 You can read more about the machine HERE.